 You can grab some carrots for some crunch and use guacamole as a dip.
 Carrots contain lots of vitamin A, which helps maintain good vision.
 That’s a great addition to your diet if you spend a lot of time in front of a screen.
 Carrots are also a powerful antioxidant and have a positive effect on your immunity and digestive system.

 If you’re not a huge fan of carrots, you can go for whole-grain breadsticks.
 Just make sure to incorporate veggies in other meals throughout the day.

-Another delicious option for a dip would be hummus, which is a mix of chickpea and tahini.
+Another delicious adrenal fatigue snack would be hummus, which is a mix of chickpea and tahini.

 Besides providing you with a good mood and lots of energy, chickpeas help neutralize acids in your body.

 Tahini, on the other hand, is good for your nervous system.
 It also contains a lot of antioxidants and anti-inflammatory compounds.

 Not sure how to make hummus?
 Check out this amazing recipe.

 All you need is fresh lemon juice, garlic, ground cumin, olive oil, salt, and red pepper, for a wonderful, authentic taste.
 Put in the tahini and lemon juice first and let the food processor run for a minute before you add the other ingredients.
 Before it’s all done, add some cold water to get a fluffy and creamy texture.